• NlightNFotis a year ago

 Personably I started using Arch because of its excellent Wiki, after three Fedora updates in a row failed on me and I found myself over and over in the Arch Wiki getting answers.

-• righthand 10 months ago
+• righthand a year ago

 Yeah Arch is fine if you don’t mind stopping to search for an answer.
 Most times it’s in the wiki, a lot of times it’s a library upgrade that just causes the pm to fail.
 Fine if you know what to bang on but I got tired of having to bang.

-• lmpdev 10 months ago
+• lmpdev a year ago

 Aren’t Debian and Arch philosophic opposites though?